-This section of the California Enterprise Development Authority (CEDA) annual financial report presents management's discussion and analysis of its financial performance during the fiscal year ended June 30, 2011.
+This section of the California Enterprise Development Authority (CEDA) annual financial report presents management's discussion and analysis of its financial performance during the fiscal year that ended on June 30, 2012.
 It is being provided for the purpose of enhancing the information in the financial audit and should be reviewed in concert with that report.